-Maintain timely and frequent communication with employees about policy and design changes Cross-train workers to perform essential functions so the workplace can operate even if key workers are absent Solicit and communicate the mechanisms by which employees can provide open feedback on challenges and take action, as appropriate, while communicating back to the employee explaining the rationale as to why or why not action was taken Convey in detail why certain protocol and design changes were adopted Provide virtual work support to encourage continued virtual collaboration Engage in virtual training to introduce employees to new protocols and patterns of behavior before they return to a physical workplace and ensure a method for acknowledgment that the training has been completed prior to returning to the workplace Inform and train employees in any new organizational roles and responsibilities that have been instituted as precautionary measures against reinfection Develop cross-training plans for potential fluctuation in the workforce (i.e., employees out for quarantine periods) to ensure business continuity, and communicate appropriately to help employees understand why Develop a process to effectively track employees who may be out for an extended period, and their tentative return dates for continuity purposes Develop plans for crucial leadership continuity should leaders be impacted and out of office due to COVID-19.
+Solicit open feedback on challenges and take action, as appropriate, while communicating back to the employee explaining the rationale as to why or why not action was taken Convey in detail why certain protocol and design changes were adopted Provide virtual work support to encourage continued virtual collaboration Engage in virtual training to introduce employees to new protocols and patterns of behavior before they return to a physical workplace and ensure a method for acknowledgment that the training has been completed prior to returning to the workplace Develop training/procedures with how to handle unruly/non-compliant visitors/customers Inform and train employees in any new organizational roles and responsibilities that have been instituted as precautionary measures against reinfection Develop cross-training plans for potential fluctuation in the workforce (i.e., employees out for quarantine periods) to ensure business continuity, and communicate appropriately to help employees understand why Develop a process to effectively track employees who may be out for an extended period, and their tentative return dates for continuity purposes Develop plans for crucial leadership continuity should leaders be impacted and out of office due to COVID-19.
 Create a web page for employees dedicated to COVID-19 (e.g., internal memos, pay codes, EAP/HR links, etc.) and keep it updated